CiscoISE/terraform-provider-ciscoise/docs/resources/node_group_node.md

 subcategory: ""
 description: |-
   It manages create and delete operation on Node Group.
-  This data source action adds a node to the node group in the cluster.
+  This resource action adds a node to the node group in the cluster.
 When a node that belongs to a node group fails, another node in the same node group issues a Change of Authorization (CoA) for all the URL-redirected sessions on the failed node.Purpose of this API is to remove a node from a node group in the cluster.
 Removing node from the node group does not delete the node, but failover is no longer carried out if the node is not part any node group.